 What we do

-APT’s Detention Monitoring programme provides training and expertise on visiting methodology, develops practical tools and facilitates experience-sharing.
+The APT provides training and expertise on visiting methodology, develops practical tools and facilitates experience-sharing.